-ADVANCE is a unit within the Dean of Faculties Office that offers programs designed to advance faculty diversity, inclusion and success.
+ADVANCE is a unit within the Faculty Affairs office that offers programs designed to advance faculty diversity, inclusion and success.
 The ADVANCE Administrative Fellows Program provides an opportunity for mid- to late-career faculty to take on a temporary, part-time administrative role in an administrative unit at the college or university level.
 ADVANCE provides funding to help support these positions and to provide leadership development training.

 Each fellow will serve in a leadership role that is designed in collaboration with a host unit.
 Each role will be the functional equivalent of an administrative internship with the following elements:

 Limited Term.
 The fellowship period is for one academic year (2022-23) to allow meaningful engagement with a specific project.
 It is anticipated, however, that some of the positions designed through this program will become permanent, and that some of the Administrative Fellows will transition into permanent leadership positions.

 Part-Time.
 These positions will be part-time so the faculty member can continue their research and other academic duties.
 The positions may be budgeted for anywhere ranging anywhere from 25% to 50% administrative time, as determined by the proposed fellow and the host unit.
 The remaining percent effort will be with the home department, with the specific breakdown of duties negotiated between the fellow and the department head.

 External Leadership Development Opportunities.
 Each fellow will receive a leadership development bursary to support their participation in a national leadership development program (e.g. programs offered by the American Council on Education (ACE), the Higher Education Resources Services (HERS) Institute, Drexel's Executive Leadership in Academic Technology, Engineering and Science (ELATES), or Academic Impressions conferences).
 Fellows may also choose to use these funds to receive executive coaching, and/or to attend the National Conference on Race and Ethnicity (NCORE).